Hey there!

 Tools for Designers

-I love calligraphy, but hate carrying around ink, brushes and paper for all the obvious, messy bulky reasons.
+Calligraphy is so important to the study of type, but I needed my practice to be portable.
+Carrying around ink, brushes and paper is impractical for all the obvious, messy bulky reasons.
 I’ve been making custom calligraphic brush sets for myself since I first got an iPad pro in 2017.

 In 2025 I launched the Fabuletters Procreate Brush Sets, making an important part of my personal type-making toolset available to designers everywhere.
 Each unique brushset is crafted to help you replicate specific types of calligraphy — the correct pen angles are already informed in brush construction.
 So you can do calligraphy, make lettering, or even do your own letterform R&D, on your iPad, anytime, anywhere.
 The Fabuletters Brush Set family is available in my shop.
 The selection currently includes Blackletter, Gothic, Uncial and Devanagari — more sets, styles and bundles coming soon!